populationgenomics/talos/README.md

 ## Performance

 Talos has been benchmarked on a range of clinical and research datasets, with a publication near completion.
 In brief, Talos returns a mean of one variant per proband per family, and 2 variants per singleton, with approximately 25% of all returned variants, and around 40% of variants flagged for special attention deemed clinically relevant.

 ### Example Workflows

 Included here are two reference workflow implementation using NextFlow:

 - [Annotation](nextflow/annotation.nf): Starting from single or multisample VCFs, this workflow annotates and reformats the variant data into a Talos-ready starting point.
 - [Talos](nextflow/talos.nf): A full Talos analysis, starting from the annotated data in MatrixTable form, and running through to report generation.

 These workflows can be executed in full using a Docker image built on the [Dockerfile](Dockerfile) at the root of this repository.
-This Docker image contains Talos and all its dependencies, plus BCFtools (used for merging and consequence annotation) and [Echtvar](https://github.com/brentp/echtvar) used to rapidly apply population frequencies.
+This Docker image contains Talos and all its dependencies, plus BCFtools (used for merging and consequence annotation) and [Echtvar](https://github.com/brentp/echtvar) (used to rapidly apply population frequencies).

 The [individual Nextflow Modules](nextflow/modules) describe each step of the pipeline, and could be reimplemented in any other framework.
 We'd be glad to discuss specific implementations for your use case.

 ### Input Data

 A range of stub files have been provided to demonstrate each workflow.
 This includes a trio of individual VCFs as a tiny example.
 In addition to these stub files you'll need some larger files which are not economical to store in this repository.
 For the annotation workflow:

 1. A reference genome matching your input data, in FASTA format